If you have $100,000 to put to work, then you are well positioned to achieve financial independence over time.

 The best dividend-paying companies are those that steadily increase their payouts.
 A company that consistently raises its dividend usually has excellent cash flow and stable growth.

 A company with an increasing stock price and dividend can generate significant investment returns over long time horizons.
-The combination of these are known as a stock's total return.
+The combination of these is known as a stock's total return.
 The key to maximizing your wealth-building potential over time is to use your dividends to buy more shares, a concept known as dividend reinvestment.
 Most online brokers allow you to set this up to happen automatically every time a dividend is paid.

-3. Invest in ETFs
+3. Invest in index funds

 4. Buy bonds and bond ETFs